flyteorg/flyte/rsts/deployment/cluster_config/performance.rst

 In the above table the 2 most important configs are ``workers`` and ``kube-client-config``.

-The kube client config controls the request throughput from FlytePropeller to the kube API server, these requests may include creating / monitoring Pods or creating / updating FlyteWorkflow CRDs to track workflow execution.
-The default configuration (provided by k8s) contains very steep rate limiting and therefore FlytePropeller provides a default configuration which offers better performance.
-However, if your workload involves larger scales (e.x. >5k fanout dynamic or map tasks, >8k concurrent workflows, etc) the kube client config rate limiting may still be contributing to a noticeable drop in performance.
+The Kube client config controls the request throughput from FlytePropeller to the Kube API server.
+These requests may include creating/monitoring Pods or creating/updating FlyteWorkflow CRDs to track workflow execution.
+The default configuration (provided by k8s) contains very steep rate-limiting, and therefore FlytePropeller provides a default configuration that offers better performance.
+However, if your workload involves larger scales (e.g., >5k fanout dynamic or map tasks, >8k concurrent workflows, etc.,) the Kube client config rate limiting may still contribute to a noticeable drop in performance.
 Increasing the ``qps`` and ``burst`` values may help alleviate back pressure and improve FlytePropeller performance.
-An example kube-client-config is as follows:
+An example of Kube-client-config is as follows:

 .. code-block:: yaml